coronalabs/corona-docs/markdown/guide/distribution/buildSettings/index.markdown

 </div>
 <div class="docs-tip-inner-right">

 For your convenience, a default (blank) `LaunchScreen.storyboardc` document is automatically added to all new project templates.
-The same file is also bundled with the Corona application itself, in case you need to copy it over to existing projects.
+The same file is also bundled with the application itself, in case you need to copy it over to existing projects.
 It&nbsp;can be found within the CORONA_CORE_PRODUCT application folder here:

 <nobr>`/Applications/Corona/Resources/Resource Library/iOS/LaunchScreen.storyboardc`</nobr>